Civil Rights Division

-The ADA Information Line Fax Delivery Service allows the public to obtain free ADA information by fax 24 hours a day, seven days a week.
-By calling the number for the ADA Information Line and following the directions, callers can select from among 32 different ADA technical assistance publications and receive the information, usually within minutes, directly on their fax machines or computer fax/modems.
-A list of available documents and their code numbers may also be ordered through the ADA Information Line.
+The ADA Information Line s Fax Delivery Service allows the publc to obtain free ADA information by fax 24 hours a day, seven days a week.
+By entering the appropriate document code number, callers can select from among 25 different ADA technical assistance publications and receive the information, usually within minutes, directly on their fax machines or computer fax/modems.
+A list of available documents and their code numbers may be ordered through the ADA Information Line.

 Publications and Documents

-Copies of the Department's ADA regulations, ADA Standards for Accessible Design, and technical assistance publications, including the Technical Assistance Manuals for titles II and III, can be obtained by calling the ADA Information Line, visiting the ADA Home Page, or writing to the address listed below.
+Copies of the Department s ADA regulations and publications, including the Technical Assistance Manuals for titles II and III, and information about the Department s technical assistance grant program, can be obtained by calling the ADA Information Line or writing to the address listed below.
 All materials are available in standard print as well as large print, Braille, audiotape, or computer disk for persons with disabilities.